Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Receive Your IHS Reference Number

-After payment, the portal issues a unique reference number immediately.
-Keep it safe; you will need it for your biometrics appointment and for any refund query later.
+After payment, the portal issues a unique reference number.
+Keep it safe for your records and any later refund query.

 Payment Rules: No Exceptions

 • No instalments.
-The full amount for the entire visa period is due before your application can proceed.
+The full amount for the entire visa period is due upfront.

 • No monthly plans.
 UKVI offers no payment plan, deferral, or financing.

 • Refund routing.
-If your employer or agent pays, any refund goes back to their card.
-Not yours.
-Pay yourself whenever you can.
+If someone else pays, any refund normally returns to their card.

 What NHS Services Does IHS Actually Give You Access to?

-Paying IHS gives you access to NHS services on broadly the same basis as UK permanent residents, for the period you hold valid immigration permission.
-"Broadly the same" is doing a lot of work in that sentence.
+Paying IHS gives you access to NHS services broadly on the same basis as UK permanent residents while you hold valid immigration permission.
+“Broadly the same” matters because some NHS services are still charged.

 What is Free with IHS